alishabelle/MoodRing/README.md

 # MoodRing

-Moodring combines two chosen colors giving you the color blend and the mood of that blend; based on accumulated pyschological data.
+MoodRing allows users to chose two colors on the color wheel.
+Those colors are then blended together and a mood is generated based off that color blend and based on accumulated psychological data.
+MoodRing was developed as an interactive nostalgic inducing web app to take you back to the good old days and memories of buying mood rings in candy stores.

 ## Getting Started

 Moodring is a web application.
 Type the url "moodring.cc" in your browser to access the website.
 Once on the web site follow the instructions.
-Choose two colors: click a button, drag the cursor to the wheel, chose a color.
-Repeat the previous instructions to choose the second color. make sure you have chosen the colors you want, based on your current mood.
+Choose two colors: click a button (primary or secondary), move your cursor over to the wheel and select a color.Repeat the previous instructions to choose the second color.
+Make sure the colors chosen are based on your current mood or how you feel.
 Click the "blend" button.
 A color blend based on the colors you chose will appear.
-The mood of that color whill apear as well.
+Click the "Tell Me My Mood" button and the mood of that color blend will apear as well.

 ### Prerequisites